rule

 Text 11

+Any person in distress who accidentally heard about Him or any fallen soul who, just to participate, repeated or chanted His name, shall instantly see the endless sinfulness vanquished that characterizes human society.
+Of whom else but Lord Ananta S'esha should any seeker of salvation take shelter?

 Any person in distress who accidentally heard of, or whatever fallen soul who just for fun could chant or repeat His name, will instantly see the endless sinful of human association vanquished; with whom else but Lord Ananta S'esha should any seeker of salvation take shelter?

-Any person in distress who accidentally heard of, or whatever fallen soul who just for fun could chant or repeat His name, will instantly see the endless sinful of human association vanquished; of whom else but Lord Ananta S'esha should any seeker of salvation take shelter?
 (Vedabase)

 Text 12